Sustainability Advisory Committee

 Jillian Kasow is the Director of the NYS Senate Legislative Commission on Rural Resources.

 Scott Kellogg is the Educational Director at the Radix Ecological Sustainability Center, a non-profit environmental education organization in Albany.
+He is the chair of the urban agriculture subcommittee.

 Sandra Misiewicz, AICP, is a Senior Transportation Planner II with the Capital District Transportation Committee (CDTC), the Metropolitan Planning Organization for the Capital Region.